 Fever can be part and parcel with a cold.
 A cool, wet face washer on the back of the neck or gentle fan in their room can be a soothing relief if your bub is burning up.

 5. Raise the mattress

 Elevating bubba’s mattress is also said to ease congestion.
 By raising the sleeping position of your dear one, you may clear congestion and assist in breathing.
-They don’t need to be sleeping up in the clouds, just a slight elevation using a rolled towel or a few books should do the trick.
+They don’t need to be sleeping up in the clouds, just a slight elevation using a rolled towel or your adjustable co-sleeper should do the trick.